MANOJPATRA1991/pluralsight/Python-Beyond-the-Basics/11_defining_context_managers/notes.md

 - called when `with`-statement body exits
 - can check `type` for `None` to see if an *exception was thrown*
-- be default, propagates exceptions thrown from the `with`-statement's code block
+- by default, propagates exceptions thrown from the `with`-statement's code block
 - if returns `False`, the exception is propagated (answers the question "should the `with`-statement swallow exceptions?")
 - should *NEVER* explicitly re-raise exceptions
 - should *ONLY* raise exceptions if it fails itself